yangoliver/yangoliver.github.io/_posts/2015/2015-07-28-SMI-link-CRC-error.md

 - [hardware]
 ---

+>The content reuse need include the original link: <http://oliveryang.net>

 * content
 {:toc}

->This article was firstly published from <http://oliveryang.net>.
-The content reuse need include the original link.

 ### 1. What is the SMI link?